queueit/KnownUser.V3.Cloudflare/README.md

 8. On the Worker setup page, select the toggle switch on "Deployed to `queue-itconnector.yoursite.workers.dev`" to deploy the Worker to production

 9. Select the "Settings" tab -> KV Namespace Bindings -> "Add variable".
-For "Variable name" enter `IntegrationConfigKV` and for "KV namespace" select `IntegrationConfigKV` which you had added before -> Save
+For "Variable name" enter "`IntegrationConfigKV`" and for "KV namespace" select "`IntegrationConfigKV`" which you had added before -> Save

 10. Navigate back to the Cloudflare Dashboard and select "Workers" -> "Add route"